Separation & Divorce FAQs

 This is a stressful time and it can be difficult to figure out the right thing to do.
 We've created a short Questionnaire to help you decide if mediation is appropriate for you.

-+ Am I committed to the mediation process if I attend the Initial Consultation?
+Am I committed to the mediation process if I attend the Initial Consultation?

 No, not at all.
-The purpose of the Initial Consultation for Family Law Mediation is for you to get to know the mediator, to understand the mediation process, and to confidentially provide any information that you feel will help the mediator successfully guide the family mediation process for you.
-The Initial Consultation is also an opportunity for the mediator to ensure that the mediation will be a safe and appropriate process for your family situation before you get started.
+The purpose of the Initial Consultation for Family Mediation is for you to get to know the divorce mediator, to understand the divorce mediation process, and to confidentially provide any information that you feel will help the divorce mediator successfully guide the family mediation process for you.
+The Initial Consultation is also an opportunity for the mediator to ensure that the family mediation will be a safe and appropriate process for your family situation before you get started.
 You will only proceed to mediation if you and your spouse both agree to do so after you have each had your own private and confidential Initial Consultation.

-+ What happens if I'm not comfortable?
+What happens if I'm not comfortable?

 We encourage you to let us know what will help you through the process.
 Meetings will be based on your preference of video chat or phone.
 We can take breaks as needed during your meetings if you are feeling emotional.
 However, if you decide that the process is not right for you, you are free to discontinue your participation at any time.

-+ Do you serve the LGBTQ+ community?
+Do you serve the LGBTQIA2S+ community?

 Of course!
 We have worked with many queer couples.
 This is a safe space.

 Yes!
-Family law mediation allows you to meet together with one family law professional and avoid the often time-consuming back-and-forth between lawyers.
+Family mediation allows you to meet together with one family mediator and avoid the often time-consuming back-and-forth between lawyers.
+The process is cooperative and therefore generally proceeds much faster than the traditional adversarial legal process.

-+ How long is the family mediation process?
+How long is the family mediation process?

 This will depend on the complexity of your circumstances and how far along you are in your discussions, and these factors will determine which of our flat fee/fixed timeline packages you need.
+The vast majority of couples who work with us on a Separation Agreement are able to reach the terms of agreement within our process timelines: Quick Package (1 week), Standard Package (4 weeks); Plus Package (8 weeks).

-+ How can I start getting organized?
+How can I start getting organized?

 You can start gathering your financial information.
 You don't need to have all of the documents ready before starting family mediation but it can save you some time during the process if you are fairly organized.
 We've prepared a Financial Disclosure Checklist to help you get organized.

-Our Financial Disclosure Checklist is intended to help you start getting organized.
 Please note that you are NOT required to have these documents gathered before your Initial Consultation.

-+ Why are the flat fee packages time-limited?
+Why are the flat fee packages time-limited?

 We have found that our clients enjoy the certainty of a flat fee (rather than the unknown of the billable hour).
 In order to make the flat fee process financially viable for our small business, we have to create an end-point to the usage of our services.